mikepenz/FastAdapter/README.md

 implementation "com.google.android.material:material:${androidX}"
 ```

-## v5.x.y
-> Major release, migrates fully to Kotlin.
-Check out the changelog or the [MIGRATION GUIDE](https://github.com/mikepenz/FastAdapter/blob/develop/MIGRATION.md for more details

 ## How to use
 ### 1. Implement your item (the easy way)
 Just create a class which extends the `AbstractItem` as shown below.
 Implement the methods, and your item is ready.